WaylonWalker/waylonwalker.com/pages/blog/how-i-deploy-2021.md

 No one needs elastic search navigate your first 50 posts.

+> when you are starting

 ## Focus on content

 No one is going to make comments.

+> when you are starting

 ## Write for yourself